shimadasoftware/Programming-I/README.md

 # Programming-I
-Exercises in the subject of programming I taken at the University.
+Project of an InstaFilm application in c ++ for the subject of programming I..